 How to figure the allowance.
-Figure the special allowance by multiplying the depreciable basis of the property by 50% (or 30%, if applicable).
+Figure the special depreciation allowance by multiplying the depreciable basis of the property by 50% (or 30%, if applicable).

 To figure the depreciable basis, subtract from the business/investment portion of the cost or other basis of the property any credits and deductions allocable to the property.
 The following are examples of some credits and deductions that reduce the depreciable basis.

-- Section 179 expense deduction. - Deduction for removal of barriers to the disabled and the elderly. - · Disabled access credit. - Enhanced oil recovery credit. - Credit for employer-provided childcare facilities and services. - Basis adjustment to investment credit property under section 50(c).
+- Section 179 expense deduction. - Deduction for removal of barriers to the disabled and the elderly. - Disabled access credit. - Enhanced oil recovery credit. - Credit for employer-provided childcare facilities and services. - Basis adjustment to investment credit property under section 50(c).
 For additional credits and deductions that affect the depreciable basis, see section 1016.
 Also, see Pub.
 946.

 Note.
-If you acquired qualified property through a trade-in, the carryover basis and any excess basis of the acquired property is eligible for the special allowance.
-See Temporary Regulations section 1.168(k)-1T(f)(5).
+If you acquired qualified property through a like-kind exchange or involuntary conversion, the carryover basis and any excess basis of the acquired property is eligible for the special depreciation allowance.
+See Regulations section 1.168(k)-1(f)(5).

-If you take the 30% or 50% special allowance, you must reduce the amount on which you figure your regular depreciation or amortization deduction by the amount deducted.
+If you take the 30% or 50% special depreciation allowance, you must reduce the amount on which you figure your regular depreciation or amortization deduction by the amount deducted.
 Also, you will not have any AMT adjustment for the property if the depreciable basis of the property for the AMT is the same as for the regular tax.